rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 "We take full control of memory in this inline assembly block because it will not return to Solidity code.
 We overwrite the Solidity scratch pad at memory position 0."

 The reason why they do this is because there is no code after the assembly block where the overwrite operation is performed.
-Thus, there is no risk that another instructions overwrite this part of the memory.
+Thus, there is no risk that other instructions overwrite this part of the memory.

 Reference: [Proxy forwarding: `0x40` pointer vs 0 pointer](https://forum.openzeppelin.com/t/proxy-forwarding-0x40-pointer-vs-0-pointer/29826)